ZeR3Ene/kids_tracker/README.md

-# 🛏️ Smart Crib for Infants
+# 📍 Kids Tracker – Smart Child Tracking System

 ## 📌 Project Description
-Smart Crib for Infants is an intelligent system designed to monitor babies and respond automatically to their needs using AI and IoT technologies.
-The system analyzes the baby's condition through sound, sensors, and live video, then takes appropriate actions such as playing music or rocking the crib to soothe the baby.
+Kids Tracker is a mobile application developed using Flutter to track children's smartwatches in real time.
+The system integrates ESP32, GPS, and Firebase to provide accurate location tracking and enhance child safety.

+The application allows parents to monitor their child's location, receive alerts, and manage tracking features through a simple and user-friendly interface.

 ---

 ## 🎯 Project Goals
-- Real-time baby monitoring using a live-streaming camera
-- Sound analysis to detect crying and send alerts to parents
-- Automatic soothing using music, toys, and crib movement
+- Real-time location tracking for children's smartwatches
+- Provide safety alerts when the child leaves a defined area
-- Mobile application for parents to monitor and control the system
+- Enable parents to monitor their child easily through a mobile app
+- Ensure a smooth and responsive user experience

 ---

+## ✨ Features
+- User authentication (Google & Facebook)
+- Real-time GPS tracking
+- Display location on Google Maps
+- Safe zone alerts and notifications
+- Activity monitoring and statistics
+- Custom settings for each child
+- Clean and responsive UI

+---

 ## 🛠️ Technologies Used

 ### 🔹 Hardware
-- ESP32 / Raspberry Pi (main controller)
+- ESP32
-- Microphone for sound detection
-- Camera for live streaming
-- Temperature & humidity sensors
-- Motors for crib movement
-- Speakers for audio output
+- GPS Module

 ### 🔹 Software
 - Flutter (mobile application)
-- Firebase (real-time database & notifications)
+- Firebase (Authentication, Realtime Database)
-- Python (basic AI/signal processing)
+- Google Maps API
-- REST APIs for communication
+- REST APIs

 ---

 ## 🔍 How the System Works

 ### 1. Data Collection
-- The microphone captures the baby’s sounds
-- Sensors measure environmental conditions
-- The camera streams live video
+- The smartwatch (ESP32 + GPS) collects location data

-### 2. Processing
+### 2. Data Transmission
-- Data is sent to the controller for analysis
+- Data is sent to Firebase in real time
-- Crying is detected and processed

-### 3. User Interaction
+### 3. Application Layer
-- Notifications are sent to the mobile app
-- Parents can monitor and control the system
+- The mobile app retrieves and displays the location on Google Maps

-### 4. Automatic Response
+### 4. Notifications
-- The system reacts automatically when needed:
-  - Playing music
-  - Activating soothing motion
-  - Providing alerts to parents
+- Alerts are triggered when the child leaves a safe zone

 ---

+## 📂 Project Structure

+lib/
+├── main.dart
+├── models/
+├── screens/
+├── widgets/
+└── utils/

+---

 ## 🎓 About the Project
 This project was developed as my graduation project in Computer Systems Engineering.
-It helped me strengthen my skills in IoT systems, mobile development using Flutter, and real-time data processing.
+It helped me strengthen my skills in mobile development using Flutter, IoT integration, and real-time data processing.

+---

+## 📌 Future Improvements
+- Improve location accuracy
+- Add emergency (SOS) feature
+- Enhance UI/UX
+- Support more wearable devices